Members of Horshams arts scene have shared their advice on how the next generation can forge a career in the industry.

 Mr Podolski, who has lived all around Australia, moved to Horsham when he heard Horsham Rural City Council was renovating the town hall.

-Mr Podolski said there were no obstacles to forging a career in the arts, coming from a regional area such as the Wimmera – if anything, he said, it’s an advantage.
+Mr Podolski said there were no obstacles to forging a career in the arts, coming from a regional area such as the Wimmera.
+He said if anything it was an advantage.

 Amy Anselmi and Larissa Riddell, co-founders of Smart Artz Theatre Company, share this view.